eljese/anytype-mcp/README.md

 #### Claude Desktop, Cursor, Windsurf, Raycast, etc.

-Add the following configuration to your MCP client settings:
+Add the following configuration to your MCP client settings after replacing `<YOUR_API_KEY>` with your actual API key:

 ```json
 {